DRockoda/Face-recognition/README.md

 # Face recognition

-It is a simple yet efficient face recognition system that that recognize images with great accuracy.
+It is a simple yet efficient face recognition system that can recognize people with great accuracy.

 ## Technologies used

+* Python
+* Numpy
+* OpenCV
+* TKinter for frontend

 ## Steps to use the system